 877-NJ ABUSE (877-652-2873) The Child Abuse Hotline (State Central Registry) receives all reports of child abuse and neglect 24-hours a day, 7-days a week.

-New Jersey Association of Child Care Resource and Referral Agencies (NJACCRRA)-The New Jersey Association of Child Care Resource and Referral Agencies (NJACCRRA) is a non-profit organization composed of child care resource and referral agencies serving the twenty-one counties of New Jersey.
+Child Care Aware of New Jersey (CCANJ)-The New Jersey Association of Child Care Resource and Referral Agencies (NJACCRRA) is a non-profit organization composed of child care resource and referral agencies serving the twenty-one counties of New Jersey.
 NJACCRRA promotes a universally accessible, affordable & high quality system of early care & education that is responsive to parental choice.
 We believe that all children deserve access to high quality, affordable child care.
 We recognize that families need support in understanding and accessing the child care options in their community and we represent those agencies that help them do so.

 National Association for Family Child Care-This website is for family child care providers to get connected with other family child care providers and learn of opportunities in their specific field.